-Policy and legal 🔨

-Kedium to long term
+Policy and legal | low risk, medium to long term

-In 2023, we undertook our first business materiality assessment (see page 35).
+In 2023, we undertook our first business materiality assessment

 We continue to adapt and comply with regulatory standards, including evolving product standards.

 As a fabless business with low capital intensity we do not have a significant amount of assets at risk of impairment or early retirement as a result of changes in environmental legislation.